Flofy-Dev/rainway-source/README.md

 ## More info
 You can join the official Discord here! https://discord.com/invite/B7KsMcEY4A <br>
 The website of Rainway is https://rainway.xyz.
-You can check it out here!
+You can check it out there!

 <!-- Markdown link & img dfn's -->
 [npm-image]: https://img.shields.io/npm/v/datadog-metrics.svg?style=flat-square